25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core_API.md

 A controller based web API consists of one or more controller classes that derive from `ControllerBase`.

-- `ControllerBase` is lightweight and dose not have support for views.
+- `ControllerBase` is lightweight and dose not have support for views

 _Example:_